dockup/chatops_deployer/README.md

 export WORKSPACE=<path where you want your projects to be git-cloned> # default: '/var/www' export NGINX_SITES_ENABLED_DIR=<path to sites-enabled directory in nginx conf> # default: '/etc/nginx/sites-enabled' export COPY_SOURCE_DIR = <path to directory containing source files to be copied over to projects> # default: '/etc/chatops_deployer/copy'

+# Optional to use Vault for managing and distributing secrets
+export VAULT_ADDR= <address where vault server is listening>
+export VAULT_TOKEN= <token which can read keys stored under path secret/*>
+export VAULT_CACERT= <CA certificate file to verify vault server SSL certificate>
 ```
 And run the server as the root user: